norc-heal/heal-app-docs/docs/resotrack/addresource.md

     **You should only utilize one of the below methods for entering dependencies for a specific resource.** If you add some files as associated files/dependencies manually and then utilize the "Add Multiple Resource Dependencies" option, those files may overwrite the files you entered manually.

+1. ***Manually adding Associated Files/Dependencies***

-1. ***Single-add***: If you are adding only a few associated files/dependencies, you can add each individually using the "Associated Files/Dependencies" arrow button:
+    1. If you are adding only a few associated files/dependencies, you can add each individually using the "Associated Files/Dependencies" arrow button:

     <figure markdown>
         ![](../app-screenshots/results-assoc-single.PNG)
         <figcaption></figcaption>
     </figure>

+2. ***Batch adding Associated Files/Dependencies***

-2. ***Multi-add***: If you would like to add many associated files at once, you can use the "Add Multiple Resource Dependencies" option, which can be found at the top of the window:
+    1. If you would like to add many associated files at once, you can use the "Add Multiple Resource Dependencies" option, which can be found at the top of the window:

     <figure markdown>
         ![](../app-screenshots/multiple-resource-dep.PNG)